Understanding Georgia Personal Injury Statute of Limitations

 When the statute of limitations is tolled, it means that the time frame for taking legal action has been suspended or extended.
 This can happen due to a variety of reasons, including:

 - Discovery rule exception: In some cases, the statute of limitations will be tolled (delayed) until a plaintiff discovers or reasonably should have discovered that they were injured.
-This rule is especially important in medical malpractice and product liability cases, where an injury may not be immediately apparent after the act occurs.
+This rule is fundamental in medical malpractice and product liability cases, where an injury may not be immediately apparent after the act occurs.

 - Minor/incompetent plaintiff exception: Georgia allows for extensions on filing deadlines when minors and persons who lack mental capacity are involved as plaintiffs in a case due to their inability to understand legal concepts or make informed decisions.
+Therefore, if a minor is injured in an accident, the statute of limitations may be delayed until they turn 18.

 What Happens if I File a Personal Injury Claim Outside of the Statute of Limitations?